stahta01/wxwidgets_svn/docs/wine/readme.txt

-  Welcome to wxWidgets/Wine
+  Welcome to wxWidgets/Wine 2.8.0

-You have downloaded the WINE port of the wxWidgets GUI library.
+You have downloaded version 2.8.0 of the WINE port of the wxWidgets GUI library.

 Information on how to install can be found in the file install.txt.